Emmawhyteee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that changes the working directory to the previous one
+Create a script that copies all the HTML files